 As European forces advanced, and particularly French troops, their advance was checked at Puebla on May 5, 1862.
 The Mexican forces under the command of Texas-born General Ignacio Zaragosa managed to defeat a larger and better equipped French force.

 However, the next year Napoleon III of France sent almost five times as many troops to Mexico to take over and install a puppet ruler, his relative the Archduke Maximillian of Austria, though he was defeated four years later.

 Many believe that Cinco de Mayo is universally celebrated in Mexico as a day of independence.
 This is wrong on two counts.
-First, the call for Mexican independence, the Grito de Dolores, was made by Miguel Hidalgo at the town of Dolores on September 16, 1810, though it was not recognized by the Spanish viceroy until 1821.
-Secondly, because it is not a federal holiday, Cinco de Mayo is not widely celebrated in Mexico, except in Puebla, the largest city in the state of Puebla, Mexico.
-Elsewhere in Mexico it is observed with eating, drinking, and dancing.
+First, the call for Mexican independence, the Grito de Dolores, was made by Miguel Hidalgo at the town of Dolores on September 16, 1810.
+However, it was not recognized by the Spanish viceroy until 1821.
+Secondly, because it is not a federal holiday, Cinco de Mayo is not widely celebrated in Mexico except in Puebla, the largest city in the state of Puebla, Mexico.
+Elsewhere in Mexico, it is observed with eating, drinking, and dancing.
 In the United States, however, it is widely recognized along the border states that have significant Mexican-American populations, especially in California, to celebrate Hispanic pride and culture, not unlike Irish-Americans do on St. Patrick’s Day.

 Bill Petro, your friendly neighborhood historian